-You can use shell commands to format a file for browsing or printing, and then later use the Ip command to send the formatted file to a printer.
+Using the shell: You can use shell commands to format a file for browsing or printing, and then later use the lp command to send the formatted file to a printer.

 If you want to format and print a file immediately, you can request this printing as a single piped command.